Antonio-jb/antonio-jb/README.md

 # 👾 About Me:
 ✌️ Hi!
 I'm Antonio, a junior programmer passionate about software development and new technologies.
-I'm currently finishing my studies in Multiplatform Application Development and actively seeking my first professional opportunity in the programming world.
+I finished my studies in Multiplatform Application Development and am actively seeking my firsts professional opportunities in the programming world.

-I have experience in **Front-End** and **Back-End** development, and I'm eager to learn and grow as an application developer.
+I have experience in both **Front-End** and **Back-End** development, and I'm eager to learn and grow as a software developer.
 Based in Madrid, Spain, I'm committed to creating innovative solutions that make a difference. 🚀<br>

 ## 🌐 Socials: